-As this latest phase of my research journey got underway in early 2012, my research partner and former student (and an inspiring entrepreneur in her own right), Nell Derick-Debevoise and I began searching for companies who appeared to get their starts with customer funds.
+My research partner and former student (and an inspiring entrepreneur in her own right), Nell Derick-Debevoise, and I began searching for companies that appeared to get their start or grow with their customers’ funds.

 1) Matchmaker Models